jdingel/econ6905/assignments/assignment_2/readme.md

 Please allow me to run your code on my machine by minimizing your use of machine-specific filepaths.
 Define a global variable for the filepath at the top of your scripts or, preferably, write everything using [relative filepaths](https://help.github.com/articles/about-readmes/#relative-links-and-image-paths-in-readme-files).
+Your R and Julia scripts should load all required packages (and your Stata script should list what packages are assumed).
+(In real replication packages, you need to provide [package installation tools](https://twitter.com/AeaData/status/1250118911313534979)).

 ### Instructions